CodeYourFuture/Portfolio/README.md

 Module 1 iteration of your portfolio.
 We've got a lot of new concepts here so you might want to work through this in your study group, or bring to class for help.

+_Keep your changes simple!_

+We are using a different type of pull request workflow from your main coursework.
+We're doing this because we need lots of practice with Git to be ready to contribute to shared repos like professional developers.
+In previous cohorts, we only opened PRs to main all the way through the course, and then in Final Projects it was really hard to learn real branching and merging.
+So let's practice a different workflow now.

 ## Learning Objectives

 - [ ] Branch from a branch in Git